wharfkit/website/src/lib/docs/AccountKit/UndelegateMethod.md

 ---
-title:
+title: Undelegate (Method)
-description: Manage undelegation of EOS bandwidth resources for an account.
+description: Used to generate an action to undelegate CPU or bandwidth resources from an Antelope account.
 category: ContractKit
 published: true
 order: 8